 - 1-2 Tbsp. honey, maple syrup OR coconut sap

 - 1-2 Tbsp. unflavored grassfed gelatin, agar agar, tapioca flour, pectin, etc. OR 1-2 cups puréed young coconut meat (Optional if you want thick yogurt fast.
-Otherwise you can drip it to desired thickness.
-You will need to experiment a bit with the quantity to get the thickness that you like.)
+Otherwise you can drip it to desired thickness.)

 - Fresh organic berries, bananas, nuts, vanilla or other flavorings (Optional)